nbogie/express-notes/exercise-post-quotes.md

 ## Getting help

 You should refer to the [official Express documentation on req.body](https://expressjs.com/en/api.html#req.body) to help you with this.
+Or you can refer to [this small express cheatsheet](express-cheatsheet.md)

 ##  My quotes keep being lost
 * Your node/express program on glitch is automatically reloaded each time you make a change.
 This reloading will mean your array of quotes is initialised again.
 When you are ready to test, don't edit the project at all!